 People sometimes ask me that if I had it to do over, would I have stopped that Watchtower elder from coming to my door.
 No, I wouldn’t!
 Because of that experience, I’ve become a more loving, giving and spiritual person.
 I’m someone who has learned how important family is.
 I’m someone who isn’t afraid anymore.
 I’m someone who is no longer bitter.
 It’s been a remarkable journey for me since anger, fear and resentment once ruled my life.
 My only regret is that I lost my family to this very divisive, so-called “loving” religion.
 However, I take solace in knowing that I’m not all alone in the world.
 There are millions of people out there, just like me—survivors.
 I hope someday everyone will learn THE TRUTH about the Watchtower and other cults.
 This is my ministry.

 You can learn more about Brenda Lee and her story by reading her book, Out of the Cocoon: A Young Woman’s Courageous Flight from the Grip of a Religious Cult.
-Although Brenda does not write from what our ministry would call an “evangelical Christian perspective” nor does it address many of the doctrinal concerns that accompany the religion of Jehovah’s Witnesses, she does provide a candid view of what life inside the religious “cult” of Jehovah’s Witnesses is truly like.
+Although Brenda does not write from what our ministry would call an “evangelical Christian perspective” nor does she address many of the doctrinal concerns that accompany the religion of Jehovah’s Witnesses, she does provide a candid view of what life inside the religious “cult” of Jehovah’s Witnesses is truly like.
 You can order her book through your local bookstore or obtain an autographed copy by ordering it through her website at: www.outofthecocoon.net.